Logarithmic negative tangency and root stacks: Birational invariance

 Luca Battistella, University of Bologna, \href{mailto:luca.battistella2@unibo.it}{luca.battistella2@unibo.it}.

 Navid Nabijou, Queen Mary University of London, \href{mailto:n.nabijou@qmul.ac.uk}{n.nabijou@qmul.ac.uk}.

 Dhruv Ranganathan, University of Cambridge, \href{mailto:dr508@cam.ac.uk}{dr508@cam.ac.uk}.

 \textbf{Funding.} L.B. was supported by: Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster); ERC Advanced Grant SYZYGY of the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Program (grant agreement No. 834172); the European Union - NextGenerationEU under the National Recovery and Resilience Plan (PNRR) - Mission 4 Education and Research - Component 2 From Research to Business - Investment 1.1 Notice Prin 2022 - DD N.104 del 2/2/2022, from title "Symplectic varieties: their interplay with Fano manifolds and derived categories", proposal code 2022PEKYBJ – CUP J53D23003840006.
+L.B. is a member of INdAM group GNSAGA.
 N.N. was supported by the Herchel~Smith~Fund.
 D.R. was supported by EPSRC New Investigator Grant EP/V051830/1.